nagan319/smarty-vault/README.md

 Root of the system.
 Stores all non-Obsidian files: compiled PDFs (assignments, research papers), reference materials (textbooks), and code repositories.

-All .scripts/ use this as the base working directory.
+All `.scripts/` use this as the base working directory.

 ### 00.academic-network/

 Target directory for compiled Career Relationship Management (CRM) reports.
 Stores PDF snapshots of your network at different points in time.

-Reports can be generated using crm-compile.sh.
+Reports can be generated using `crm-compile.sh`.

 ### 01.courses/

 Stores compiled output for coursework: finalized lecture notes, submitted problem sets, and graded assignments.

-new-course.sh, archive-course.sh, unarchive-course.sh, and remove-course.sh can be used to manipulate files stored within this directory.
+`new-course.sh`, `archive-course.sh`, `unarchive-course.sh`, and `remove-course.sh` can be used to manipulate files stored within this directory.

 **Sample Course Subdirectory**

-When running new-course.sh, the following standard folder is created within 01.courses/ to ensure uniformity for every class:
+When running `new-course.sh`, the following standard folder is created within `01.courses/` to ensure uniformity for every class:

 ```
 template-root/